sebastien/select.js/README.md

 Extending
 ---------

-Select is ready for being extended (or monkey-patched) if you prefere.
+Select is ready for being extended (or "monkey-patched") if you prefer.
 Simply extend the prototype:

 ```